You’ve heard that switching to energy efficient lighting can save money, but where do you start?

 A LITTLE BACKGROUND ON THE DIFFERENCES BETWEEN HID AND LED

-The existing 400 watt HID lighting fixture or system consists of a 400 Watt high intensity discharge (HID) lamp and external ballast, in addition to the fixture housing.
+The existing 400 watt HID lighting system consists of a 400 Watt high intensity discharge (HID) lamp and external ballast, in addition to the fixture housing.
 The total system wattage draw including the ballast is closer to 458 watts per fixture.

 HID lamps include metal halide, mercury vapor and high pressure sodium.
 400 Watt HID lamps are commonly found in interior high bay/warehouse lighting applications, as well as exterior wall packs, canopy fixtures and pole mounted shoebox fixtures, usually mounted anywhere between 18 and 30 feet .
-If the existing fixture housings are in good shape, a retrofit lamp or module can be an economical option over a whole fixture replacement.
+If the existing fixture housings are in good shape, a retrofit lamp or module can be an economical option over a fixture replacement.

 An LED replacement for the 400W HID system can range between 100-200 watts and save as much as 75 percent on energy consumption.

 Solid state/LED lighting technology is distinctly different than gas-discharge/HID lamps.
 Fewer LED watts and lumens can accomplish equivalent light levels when comparing HID to LED.
 Many of the 400 watt HID equivalent products are 100-200 watt LED ranging 10,000-20,000 lumens - depending on the product.
-As LED technology keeps improving, the efficacy (lumens per watt) of LED products increase over time.
+As LED technology keeps improving, the efficacy (lumens per watt) of LED lighting products increase over time.

 Step 1: Verify you have a 400 Watt HID System